schahriar/Galleon/README.md

 - Raw Import & Deletion
 - Encryption & SSL support

+## NOTICE
+**GALLEON & SEASCAPE** are both in beta stages and may/will have critical bugs.
+These bugs will be fixed as we get closer to a release version.
+You can [report any issues with this repository here](https://github.com/schahriar/galleon/issues/new).

 ## License
 Who doesn't love a [MIT license](https://raw.githubusercontent.com/schahriar/Galleon/master/LICENSE)?
 Make sure you read the license and don't participate in any form of abuse (Spam, etc.) using any parts of this project.